maiyun/clickgo/README.md

 ## Note

-ClickGo demand loading Vue, Vuex, es6-promise, whatwg-fetch, but **DO NOT** reference these JS and CSS files.
+ClickGo demand loading Vue, jszip, resize-observer, but **DO NOT** reference these JS and CSS files.
 ClickGo will automatically reference.
-You only need to reference "loader.js" and "index.js".
+You only need to reference "index.js".

 ## Demo